tuobangli/author_ber8/README.md

 # author_ber8
-stay in Kuala Lumpur, apply B-2.
+stay in Kuala Lumpur for one week, apply B-2.